 - Determine fees and Site Visit days based on locations, clients and services

-The contract includes detailed policies and procedures, and spells out duties and responsibilities for both you and CHAP.
-The contract is for a 3-year period.
+The contract includes detailed policies and procedures, and spells out duties and responsibilities for both your organization and CHAP.

 - Sign and return contract

-- Pay first installment of the accreditation fees by check or by credit card
+- Pay the amount due outlined in the Accreditation Services Agreement payment schedule by check or by credit card

-The CHAP Self Study helps you complete a comprehensive internal evaluation of the business and service aspects of your organization.
+The CHAP Self Study is there to guide you through a comprehensive self evaluation of the business and service aspects of your organization.

-First, you’ll get to know and understand our Standards of Excellence; then you’ll assess how your organization is doing compared to them.
+First, you’ll get to know and understand our Standards of Excellence; then you’ll assess how your organization is doing by comparison.
 Are you meeting the standards, or do you need to make changes?

-An added bonus: Many organizations use the Self Study as the foundation for a business plan to ensure compliance with all of the standards.
+An added bonus: Many organizations use the Self Study as the foundation for a business plan to ensure ongoing compliance.

-- Include any changes in the number of active clients
+- Include any changes in the number of active patients/clients

-- You may request up to 15 “blackout days” per accreditation cycle.
-CHAP will avoid scheduling your visit on these days.
+- Request up to 15 “blackout days” on which, CHAP will try to avoid scheduling when possible

 - Schedule visit